samicarroll/COP-5611-Chatbot/README.md

 ## System Requirements
 *Operating System*

 This project requires a **Linux Operating System**.
-Because my host machine has an arm64 architecture with macOS, I chose to run the project on a VM (UTM).
+Because my host machine has an arm64 architecture with macOS, I chose to run the project on a VM (Parallels).

 I ran into many issues trying to find a VM and iso image that worked with my host machine.
 Due to prior knowledge, I tried to use VirtualBox with a Fedora 32 bit OS.
 I was unsure if this would work with the program or my hardware, but it was an OS and VM I was comfortable using.
 However, the arm64 iso image provided on the Fedora website did not work with VirtualBox.
 I believe the problem was with VirtualBox, not the iso, as this issue occured with multiple operating systems, and the iso's worked with other VMs.